darosior/lightningcpp/README.md

 *A C++11 wrapper to build plugins for C-lightning and access its JSON-RPC interface*

 ## Installation
-This library uses [libjson-rpc-cpp](https://github.com/cinemast/libjson-rpc-cpp) and a [Unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket) (which default location is `~/.lightning`)to make the calls.
-Thus its installation is necessary to use lightning-cpp.
-Recommended way is to build it from source (here for Debian but dependencies are [here](https://github.com/cinemast/libjson-rpc-cpp)) :
+This library makes an extensive use of [libjson-rpc-cpp](https://github.com/cinemast/libjson-rpc-cpp).
+Recommended way is to build it from source (here are Debian instructions but you can find more [here](https://github.com/cinemast/libjson-rpc-cpp)) :
 ```shell
 apt install libcurl4 libmicrohttpd-dev libjsoncpp-dev libargtable2-dev cmake libhiredis-dev catch libcurl4-openssl-dev
 git clone git://github.com/cinemast/libjson-rpc-cpp.git